webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 times our vertex shader is executed a triangle will be drawn by connecting the 3 values just returned from the vertex shader.

-Finally we end the render pass, and then finish the encoder.
+We end the render pass, and then finish the encoder.
 This gives us a command buffer that represents the steps we just specified.
 Finally we submit the command buffer to be executed.